edstott/ES-synth-starter/doc/handshaking.md

   Four or more modules is more complex because there are multiple centre modules.
 On startup, you can do something like this:
   1. Get a unique ID for the module.
   You can use the microcontroller's built-in, 96-bit ID, which is accessed through the HAL functions `HAL_GetUIDw0()`, `HAL_GetUIDw1()` and `HAL_GetUIDw2()`.
 It consists of a few different fields, some binary, some ASCII.
 You may want to generate a hash to get a smaller data type.
-  2. At startup, set both handshake outputs (west and east) high (on)
+  2. At startup, set both handshake outputs (west and east) on
   3. Wait long enough for all the other modules to start and switch on their handshake outputs
   4. Read the handshake inputs.
-Is the west input high (off)?
+Is the west input off (logic 1)?
 If so:
      - This is the most westerely module (position 0)
-     - If the east input is also high (off), it is the only module, so end handshaking here
+     - If the east input is also off, it is the only module, so end handshaking here
      - Broadcast a handshaking message on the CAN bus that starts with a predefined symbol for handshaking and contains this module's ID and position (0)
-     - Set the east handshake signal low (off)
+     - Set the east handshake signal off
   5. If the module is not the most westerly, it must wait for handshaking messages on the CAN bus and for the west handshake input to change:
      - Record the ID and position of each module that sends a message
-     - Has the west handshake input has changed to high (off)?
+     - Has the west handshake input has changed to off?
 If so:
        - This module's position is one greater than the position of the previous message
-       - Broadcast a new handshaking message and set the east handshake output low (off)
+       - Broadcast a new handshaking message and set the east handshake output off
        - If this module is the most easterly, send another CAN message to indicate handshaking complete

   Once handshaking is complete, each module will contain a data structure listing the ID and position of every module.
   This can be used to set up the role and octave number of each module.

   You may wish to consider live plugging and unplugging of modules as well as detecting a static configuration.
-One way you could do this is to hold all the handshake outputs high during normal operation.
+One way you could do this is to hold all the handshake outputs on during normal operation.
 If any module detects a neighbour connecting or disconnecting, it can broadcast a CAN message that triggers a new auto-detection sequence.